sensorium-bv/lateral-joins/README.md

 # Introduction
-This Laravel extension adds support for lateral joins and common table expressions (CTE) [staudenmeir/laravel-cte](https://github.com/staudenmeir/laravel-cte)
+This Laravel extension adds support for lateral joins to Laravel query builder.

 Supports Laravel 5.5+.